oshiomah1/oshiomah1.github.io/_posts/2021-2-12-Week_4_Walkthrough.md

 You'll notice it's pretty hard to see any pattern that might correspond to an individual genome, since most contigs have pretty low coverage.
 (That's normal!)
 To get around this, we use the lower of the two bars to zoom in, like so:

 <img src="https://github.com/jwestrob/jwestrob.github.io/blob/master/assets/img/coverage_zoomed.png" width=250>

+Now you can make more refined selections on the upper bar- look for spikes, similar to what we did with the GC content example above.

+---

+## Finalizing a Bin

+Once you've got a good bin selected, we're going to want to finalize the bin.
+Go to the lower right-hand corner where it says "Manipulate selected contigs",